COISPA/RDBqc/RDBqc/README.md

 ### Comparison between landings in weight by quarter, quarter -1 and by fishery

-The function allows to perform the comparison of landings of a selected species aggregated by quarters and by year and fishery.
+The function `MEDBS_comp_land_YQ_fishery` allows to perform the comparison of landings of a selected species aggregated by quarters and by year and fishery.
 The function returns a data frame for the comparison of landings aggregated by quarters and by year and fishery.

 ``` r
 results <- suppressMessages(MEDBS_comp_land_YQ_fishery(land = Landing_tab_example, MS = "ITA", GSA = 9, SP = "DPS"))